-According to research conducted by CSO Insights, top-performing retail organizations are likely to have established a clearly defined, well-structured, repeatable, and effective customer sales process that some may call the customer experience.
+Customer experience is not a sales process; it is the RESULT of the sales process and entails a whole different set of guidelines, actions, and goals.
+According to research conducted by CSO Insights, top-performing retail organizations are likely to have established a clearly defined, well-structured, repeatable, and effective customer sales process that also emcompasses customer experience.
 And they have implemented the process consistently across their retail sales organization.